william-ls-liu/gopro-sync/README.md

 The application is intended to provide synchronized recording of multiple GoPro cameras.

+> **Heads up!** The application provides "synchronization" in the sense that it sends the command to trigger each
+> camera's shutter at the same time.
+The Open GoPro SDK utilizes **asyncio** to handle wireless communication with the
+> cameras, which can result in a time difference between the start and stop time of each camera.

 # Camera compatibility
 The Open GoPro API is supported on all GoPro cameras since the Hero 9.
 Full camera compatibility details, including required firmware versions, can be found [here](https://gopro.github.io/OpenGoPro/).